Homas/ioc2rpz/docs/protocols.md

 UDP is used for lightweight DNS queries, primarily SOA lookups.
 The `ioc2rpz_udp` module opens a UDP socket with `{active, true}` and spawns a new process for each incoming packet.

 - SOA queries are the primary use case over UDP
-- Responses exceeding 512 bytes (or the EDNS0 advertised buffer size) should set the TC (truncation) bit per RFC 1035 §4.2.1
+- Responses exceeding 512 bytes are truncated by the server, which sets the TC (truncation) bit in the response header per RFC 1035 §4.2.1, prompting the client to retry over TCP (see `send_dns_udp/5`)
 - Management commands are not supported over UDP

 ```bash